cal-itp/eligibility-server/docs/getting-started.md

  2. Start the `eligibility-server` Flask app and database with `F5`
  3. Now you can run tests from the container.

-Starting the Dev Container will run `bin/start.sh`, which runs `setup.py` and starts the Flask app.
-The `setup.py` script creates a table, imports and saves users from a JSON or CSV file specified in the .env file from the `IMPORT_FILE_PATH` key.
-CSV files will require
+Starting the Dev Container will run `bin/init.sh`, which runs `setup.py` and starts the Flask app.
+The `setup.py` script creates the database and imports and saves users based on the configured settings.

 ## Run tests